michael-haroon/ai-insurance/README.md

 ## Trade-offs and Assumptions

 - **Document Safety**: The application assumes uploaded files are safe to process.
 Production implementations would require file validation and virus scanning.
-- **API Dependencies**: Relies on both Hugging Face API and local Python service, creating multiple external dependencies.
+- **API Dependencies**: Relies on Hugging Face API service, creating an external dependency that can lead to sudden privacy issues, price hikes, loss of service, or latency issues.
-- **Processing Speed vs. Reliability**: Prioritizes reliable processing over speed by using queuing and retries.
+- **Processing Speed vs. Reliability**: Prioritizes speed over robustness by using lite regex first, then falls back to Hugging Face LLM if regex fails.
-- **Sample Document Handling**: Special handling exists for sample documents to ensure consistent demo results.